tsackton/taelgarverse/docs/people/dwarves/frankar.md

 A dwarf from the city of Darakan, in the kingdom of [Khatridun](<../../gazetteer/central-highlands/dwarven-kingdoms/khatridun.md>), fascinated with mechanical devices and runic magic.

-Mysteriously vanished in a storm in DR 1730.

 [Seeker](<../pcs/dunmar-fellowship/seeker.md>)'s brother.
 [Seeker](<../pcs/dunmar-fellowship/seeker.md>) told his story on [April 16, 1748](<../../campaigns/dunmari-frontier-campaign/session-notes/session-17-dufr.md>), after surviving the storms caused by Hralgar around Stormcaller Tower.